 A quick look at different visa options in Thailand is enough to make you feel dizzy with confusion.
 To make it a bit easier, take a look at our article on different visas in Thailand.

 In short, you’ll need different visas depending upon the reason you’re moving to Thailand.
 Tourist visas will cover you for thirty or sixty days, but if you plan to be here long term you’ll need the right documents.
 Leaving the country and returning with a new tourist visa, often called a visa run, is no longer reliable.

-Getting the right visa isn’t too hard as long as you have the right paperwork as mentioned in the link in the last paragraph.
+Getting the right visa such as business, marriage, and retirement, isn’t too hard as long as you have the right paperwork as mentioned in the link in the last paragraph.

 If you need help with getting a visa arranged then have a look at visa guide with references for visa agencies in Thailand.

 Do you want to be on beaches everyday?
 Do you want to live on rolling farmlands? or in a big city?
 These are questions you have to ask yourself before you move here.

 For those moving to Thailand based on a job offer then you’re set on where you’re going to be living.
 Likewise if you’re moving to live with a partner or their family.
 For the rest of us there’s a fair bit of flexibility and choice.